Houston Spinal Cord Injury Attorneys

 We’ve helped clients throughout Houston and beyond secure life-changing recoveries in spine injury cases, including:

 • $7.5 million settlement for a client who required back and neck surgery after being sideswiped by an 18-wheeler on I-10.
-The trucking company tried to blame the victim, until our team proved the truth in Harris County court.
+The trucking company tried to blame the victim until our team proved the truth in Harris County court.

 • $8 million settlement for an offshore steward who suffered a severe back injury requiring surgery.
 He was initially told his case was worth only a few hundred thousand dollars.
-We proved otherwise.

 • $5.58 million settlement for a Houston man who suffered neck and back injuries in a catastrophic plant explosion.
 Despite corporate denials, our attorneys uncovered the truth and secured justice.

 • $2 million settlement for a Houston mother whose spine injuries required extensive treatment after a distracted driver rear-ended her on the Gulf Freeway.
-We ensured she received full compensation to rebuild her life.

 Interested in finding out how a Houston spine injury lawyer at Arnold & Itkin can help you?
 Call (888) 493-1629 or reach out online for a free, confidential consultation.